Events & Partnerships Intern

 Skills and Qualifications:

-- Entry level position for a person 18 years or older.
-21+ preferred as Boston Calling Block Parties are a 21+ event.
+- Entry-level position for a person 18 years or older.
+21+ preferred for events where alcohol is served, such as The Greenway Gala.

 - Must have a valid driver’s license and ability to drive Conservancy vehicles in downtown Boston to move event supplies.
 Vehicle training will be provided.